slashvar/slashvar.github.io/_posts/2017-02-13-using-gnu-make.md

 So, we haven't written any line in a Makefile, and it's already working !

-No consider that we want to control a little bit the compiler.
+Now consider that we want to control a little bit the compiler.
 We want to set some options like warnings, C standard version and eventually optimization flags.
 All we need is to set-up a variable named CFLAGS with the various options:

 <pre>
 shell> rm hello